pass-culture/pass-culture-app-native/README.md

 `yarn trigger:staging:deploy`

+## Deploy to production

+### Deploy hard

+For the moment production deployment is not available on the CD (coming soon), we do it locally.
+To deploy to production:

+- `yarn upgrade:production:version`

+/!\ DO NOT DEPLOY IOS & ANDROID SIMULTANEOUSLY

+- Android: `yarn trigger:production:deploy:android`
+- IOS: `yarn trigger:production:deploy:ios`

+### Deploy CodePush

+/!\ DO NOT DEPLOY CODEPUSH IOS & ANDROID SIMULTANEOUSLY

+- Android: `yarn trigger:production:codepush:android`
+- IOS: `yarn trigger:production:codepush:ios`

 ## Troubleshooting

 If you don't know what's happening in your application, you can still access the log with ADB: